rks101/healthy4ever/README.md

 It may sound strange, yet it is something that many of us are doing knowingly or in sub-consciecous state.
 It is also a way to "let-it-go".
 Just do something that brings a focus such that you are doing exactly one thing, keep thoughts enlightening you.

+e.g.
-e.g. some sport activity better playing yourself, swimming, chess, etc.
+- some sport activity better playing yourself, swimming, chess, etc.
-e.g. something like a quick break from routine, cooking a meal or part of it, preparing some soup/tea/coffeee, etc.
+- something like a quick break from routine, cooking a meal or part of it, preparing some soup/tea/coffeee, etc.
-e.g. writing a book, a poem, a blog, compile text/songs already written, etc.
+- writing a book, a poem, a blog, compile text/songs already written, etc.
-e.g. yoga, meditation, exercise or something closer to that.
+- yoga, meditation, exercise or something closer to that.
-e.g. music, music, and music in any form.
+- music, music, and music in any form.
-e.g. a type of movie you like, a type of movie you never seen before.
+- a type of movie you like, a type of movie you never seen before.
 Change is always good.

 Do not count mindless scrolling pages while browsing, binging over videos, spending hours on so called "social sites", etc.